Satchmo.com - New Orleans Music

 1992 Ivan Neville, Big Chief Monk Boudreaux, Big Chief Bo Dollis, and George Porter Jr. joined Robbie Robertson & Bruce Hornsby in a performance of "The Weight" on TV's "Saturday Night Live" in 1992.
 Watch the video here.

-2002 Rapper C-Murder (Corey Miller) was arrested in 2002, charged with second degree murder in the January 12th fatal shooting of Steve Thomas (age 16) inside the Platinum Club in Harvey, LA; Miller was convicted in 2003 and sentenced to life in prison.
+2002 Rapper C-Murder (Corey Miller) was arrested in 2002, charged with second degree murder in the January 12th fatal shooting of Steve Thomas (age 16) inside the Platinum Club in Harvey, LA.
+Miller was convicted in 2003 and sentenced to life in prison.
+He is the brother of Master P (Percy Miller).

 JANUARY 19

-1904 Late fiddler and Cajun music pioneer Leo Soileau was born in Ville Platte, LA in 1904
+1904 Late fiddler and Cajun music pioneer Leo Soileau was born in Ville Platte, LA on January 19, 1904.
+He first recorded in 1928, with Mayuse LaFleur.
+Soileau passed away on August 2, 1980.
+Listen to Leo Soileau music on YouTube.
+Read more here.

 1925 Blues piano legend Henry Gray was born in Kenner, Louisiana in 1925.
 Gray worked with Howlin' Wolf, Little Walter, and many others.
-He passed away on February 17, 2020 at age 95.
+He was honored with a National Heritage Fellowship by the NEA in 2006, and he was inducted into the Blues Hall of Fame in 2017.
+Gray passed away on February 17, 2020 at age 95.
+Listen to Henry Gray music on YouTube.

-1969 Noted upright bass player (and dancer) Alcide "Slow Drag" Pavageau passed away in New Orleans in 1969; Pavageau spent several years with George Lewis and he also played with Bunk Johnson in New York in 1945; in latter years, he was a fixture at Preservation Hall.
+1969 Noted upright bass player (and dancer) Alcide "Slow Drag" Pavageau passed away in New Orleans in 1969.
+Pavageau spent several years with George Lewis and he also played with Bunk Johnson in New York in 1945.
+In latter years, he was a fixture at Preservation Hall.
+Read more here.

-1999 Buckwheat Zydeco leader Stanley Dural, Jr. underwent surgery in Nashville in 1999 to remove lesions from his vocal cords; the operation forced the postponement of a major U.S. tour marking the 20th anniversary of the group
+1999 Buckwheat Zydeco leader Stanley Dural, Jr. (1947–2016) underwent surgery in Nashville in 1999 to remove lesions from his vocal cords.
+The operation forced the postponement of a major U.S. tour marking the 20th anniversary of the group.

 JANUARY 20

-1952 Late, great blues guitarist & vocalist John Campbell was born in Shreveport, LA in 1952; he was featured in the great documentary, "Dancing To New Orleans"; here's more on Campbell.
+1952 Late, great blues guitarist & vocalist John Campbell was born in Shreveport, LA in 1952.
+Campbell was featured in the 2003 documentary, "Dancing To New Orleans".
+He passed away on June 13, 1993 at age 41.
+Listen to John Campbell music on YouTube.

 1968 "Judy In Disguise (With Glasses)" by John Fred & His Playboy Band hit #1 on the Pop Chart in 1968.
 It held the top spot for two weeks.

-1988 Legendary rural folk & blues artist Leadbelly (Huddie Ledbetter) was inducted into the Rock and Roll Hall of Fame on this day in 1988.
+1988 Legendary rural folk & blues artist Lead Belly (Huddie Ledbetter) was inducted into the Rock and Roll Hall of Fame (by Pete Seeger) on this day in 1988.

 JANUARY 21

-1937 Noted R&B vocalist and guitar virtuoso Snooks Eaglin was born (Fird Eaglin) in New Orleans in 1937; Eaglin, known as 'the human jukebox', passed away in 2009.
+1937 Noted R&B vocalist and guitar virtuoso Snooks Eaglin was born (Fird Eaglin) in New Orleans in 1937.
+Eaglin, known as 'The Human Jukebox', passed away in 2009.
+Watch Snooks Eaglin videos on YouTube.

-1943 Smokin' Joe Kubek Band guitarist and vocalist B'nois King was born in Monroe, LA in 1943
+1943 Smokin' Joe Kubek Band guitarist and vocalist B'nois King was born in Delhi, LA in 1943.

-1992 The Kenny Wayne Shepherd Band were musical guests on CBS's "Late Late Show With Craig Kilborn" in 2000
+1992 The Kenny Wayne Shepherd Band were musical guests on CBS's "Late Late Show With Craig Kilborn" in 2000.
+They performed "Last Goodbye".
+Watch the video on YouTube.

 JANUARY 22

-1965 Trad jazz musician and band leader "Papa" John Joseph passed away in New Orleans in 1965; Joseph played in Kid Ory's band in Lutcher, LA and stayed with Ory when he moved to New Orleans; Johnson ran a barbershop at First and Liberty, a block from Buddy Bolden's home, and his memories of Bolden are included in the Donald Marquis book, "In Search of Buddy Bolden"; after a long layoff, Joseph began playing again at Preservation Hall; it was there in 1965 that Joseph collapsed and died at age 90, shortly after finishing a bass solo on "When The Saints Go Marching In"
+1965 Jazz musician "Papa" John Joseph passed away in New Orleans on January 22, 1965 at age 87.
+Joseph played in Kid Ory's band in Lutcher, LA and stayed with Ory when he moved to New Orleans.
+Johnson ran a barbershop at First and Liberty, a block from Buddy Bolden's home, and his memories of Bolden are included in the Donald Marquis book, "In Search of Buddy Bolden: First Man of Jazz".
+He led his own band in Storyville, and occasionally worked with the Original Tuxedo Orchestra and the Claiborne Williams Band in the 20's.
+After a long layoff, Joseph began playing again with other veteran musicians at Preservation Hall.
+It was there on January 22, 1965, that Joseph collapsed and died at age 88, shortly after finishing a bass solo on "When The Saints Go Marching In".
+Read more.

 1981 Big Chief Bo Dollis Jr. was born (Gerard Dollis) in New Orleans in 1981.
 Bo Jr. assumed leadership of the Wild Magnolias from his father (Theodore "Big Chief" Bo Dollis) in 2009.